Handling Large File Uploads (20GB+) in Fast API with S3 Multipart Upload Using Signed URLs

 Learn how to handle large file uploads in Fast API using S3 multipart upload with signed URLs, ensuring efficient and secure file transfers.

-In this detailed guide, I’ll walk you through how to implement a direct-to-S3 large file uploader using:
+Here's how to implement a direct-to-S3 large file uploader using:

-- Python for the backend.
+- Python + AWS SDK for the backend

-- Fast API for the server.
+- Fast API for the server

-- React + Vite for the frontend.
+- React + Vite for the frontend

-- MongoDB for tracking uploads.
+- MongoDB for tracking uploads

 🧠 Why This Approach?